Do Go On - 500 (Part 3) - The Antwerp Diamond Heist with Wil Anderson and Rhys Nicholson

 Well, I want to invest.

-Because Matt's not here, we don't have to cut in.
+Because Matt's not here, we don't have the cut in here.

 Or we make him pay for it and then make him forget about it.